-Multi-cloud will also require a workforce evolution.
+Multi-cloud also requires a workforce evolution.
 The choices and nuances of multi-cloud mean this evolution needs to happen in the developer base, program oversight, and program leadership.
-With C2E, managers will need to lead through intentional acquisition language, thoughtful systems-engineer guidance, purposeful testing, and oversight.
+Managers will need to lead through intentional acquisition language, thoughtful systems-engineer guidance, purposeful testing, and oversight.

-Unlike a company in private industry, the IC is not a monolithic entity that can put out simple guidance and quickly orient the entire workforce to the new expectations.
-The IC is a complex, heterogeneous workforce.
+Unlike companies in private industry, public sector organizations are not monolithic entities that can put out simple guidance and quickly orient the entire workforce to these new expectations.
+Instead, they are often made up of disparate and complex workforces.
 This reality requires methodical approaches to key provisioning, security, and networking workflows as well as an emphasis on shared services that make outcomes such as shared automation accessible to the full spectrum of users.

-HashiCorp is committed to being a strategic partner of the IC.
-We bring lessons learned from our most sophisticated customers and help the IC implement our industry-leading products to accelerate the C2E multi-cloud journey.
+HashiCorp is committed to being a strategic partner of the federal government.
+We bring lessons learned from our most sophisticated customers and help you implement our industry-leading products to accelerate your multi-cloud journey.

-This whitepaper lays out the larger industry trends around multi-cloud, the close alignment and instrumental role HashiCorp solutions play in successful multi-cloud organizations, the recommendations for achieving integration, interoperability and portability across cloud service providers and translates these relevant best practices for multi-cloud to the IC.
+This whitepaper lays out the larger industry trends around multi-cloud, the close alignment and instrumental role HashiCorp solutions play in successful multi-cloud organizations, the recommendations for achieving integration, interoperability, and portability across cloud service providers and translates these relevant best practices for multi-cloud to federal agencies.